Death of Alan Kurdi: Legacy

 Prayer events and moments of silence were held by various organisations including those held by NGOs.
 President of Defend International "called on the international community to share equitably the responsibility for protecting, assisting and hosting refugees in accordance with principles of international solidarity and human rights".
 A host of a daily radio program wished that "Alan Kurdi's death would inspire us to create a world without borders", while a commentary published at Spiegel Online suggested that Berlin needs to "reform or abolish its refugee policy".
 Artists and poets from all over the world shared tributes to Alan Kurdi.

 Over three months later, on Christmas Eve 2015, 3 News New Zealand said "Pictures of his lifeless body on a beach came to symbolise the wider tragedy.
 Can there have been a more moving, a more powerful image than the photograph of the tiny lifeless body of Aylan Kurdi being carried from the sea?"

 On 2 January 2016, a feature article on the BBC News website opened with the words: "It was one of those moments when the whole world seems to care."
 It went on to quote Alan Kurdi's aunt, Tima Kurdi:

 On 8 September 2015, the publication Bild removed all pictures, including those of Kurdi, from its print edition and website in response to complaints about its decision to publish images of Kurdi.
 The newspaper stated about "the power of pictures": "Only when one does not see them, one understands the magic which pictures create".

 The ISIL terrorist group incorporated Kurdi's death into their propaganda campaigns, using an image of Kurdi's corpse while claiming that God will punish those that dare to emigrate from nations with ISIL influences.
 The group also asserted that those who leave are likely to become apostates who will have their souls enter hell upon death.

 Channel 4 television in the UK presents an annual Christmas message as an alternative to the Christmas Message of Queen Elizabeth II.
 In 2015, their speaker was Abdullah Kurdi, who said:

 If a person shuts a door in someone's face, this is very difficult.
 When a door is opened they no longer feel humiliated.
 At this time of year I would like to ask you all to think about the pain of fathers, mothers and children who are seeking peace and security.
 We ask just for a little bit of sympathy from you.
 Hopefully next year the war will end in Syria and peace will reign all over the world.

+Pope Leo XIV referred further to the image in his apostolic exhortation on Christian love for the poor in October 2025, commenting that "apart from some momentary outcry, similar events are becoming increasingly irrelevant and seen as marginal news items.

 Book

-Alan Kurdi's aunt, Tima Kurdi released her memoir in 2019.
-The Boy on the Beach details the Kurdi family's life and attempts to flee Syria.
+Tima Kurdi released her memoir, The Boy on the Beach, in 2019, detailing the Kurdi family's life and attempts to flee Syria.